-Welcome to the St Helens Rockwall Fishing location Guide.
-St Helens is located in Geelong of Swinburn street.
-This is a very popular land-based fishing destination within the Bellarine peninsula along Corio and Port Phillip Bay.
+Welcome to the St Helens Rockwall Fishing Location Guide.
+St Helens is located in Geelong on Swinburn street.
+This is a very popular land-based fishing destination within the Bellarine Peninsula along Corio and Port Phillip Bay.
 This spot allows you to drive your car right up to the Rockwall and fish.
 This is very handy when fishing during cold or uncomfortable weather conditions.
-Seasonally it fishes very well for snapper, whiting, and trevally.
+Seasonally, it fishes very well for snapper, whiting, and trevally.
 It’s also a great location to target big flathead with hard body lures.
-Generally, this is an all year round fishing destination only 1 hour from Melbourne.
+Generally, this is an all-year-round fishing destination, only 1 hour from Melbourne.

 At St Helen’s, this is a large ample car pack, public toilets a jetty and a rock wall.
-The greater township of Geelong is located 70 kilometres away from Melbourne with many shops, parks, piers, restaurants, cafes, and adventures.
-The town is home to roughly 75,000 residents making it a large township within Victoria.
-Some of the local attractions include the beautifully maintained Geelong botanic gardens.
-Which offers amazing landscaped gardens for the whole family to enjoy.
-If you’re after a bit more excitement then look no further than Geelong adventure park which has world-class rides and waterslides.
-Including the new Tsunami waterslide.
-There is also Serendip Sanctuary is not far closer to Lara which offers free access to Australia’s wildlife and gardens.
-The Geelong waterfront area is a lovely vibrant spot full of piers and great for walking, picnics and eating.
+The greater township of Geelong is located 70 kilometres away from Melbourne, offering a range of shops, parks, piers, restaurants, cafes, and adventures.
+The town is home to roughly 75,000 residents, making it a large township within Victoria.
+Some of the local attractions include the beautifully maintained Geelong Botanic Gardens.
+It offers amazing landscaped gardens for the whole family to enjoy.
+If you’re after a bit more excitement, then look no further than Geelong Adventure Park, which has world-class rides and waterslides, including the new Tsunami waterslide.
+There is also the Serendip Sanctuary, which is not far from Lara, and offers free access to Australia’s wildlife and gardens.
+The Geelong waterfront area is a lovely, vibrant spot full of piers and great for walking, picnics and eating.
 There are also several local breweries, markets and art exhibitions.

 Fishing at St Helens Rockwall